singh-man/books/crackingTheCoding/02_linkedLists.md

 16	}
 ```

-### The "Runner"Technique
+### The "Runner" Technique

 The "runner" (or second pointer) technique  is used in many linked list problems.
 The runner technique means that you iterate through the linked list with two pointers simultaneously, with one ahead of the other.
-The "fast" node might be ahead by a fixed amount, or it might be hopping multiple nodes for each one node that the"slow" node iterates through.
+The "fast" node might be ahead by a fixed amount, or it might be hopping multiple nodes for each one node that the "slow" node iterates through.

 For example, suppose you had a linked list a₁ - >a₂ ->....->aₙ -> b₁->b₂->...->bₙ  and you wanted to rearrange it into a1 ->b₁ ->a₂ - >b₂ -> ...- >aₙ - >bₙ.
 You do not know the length of the linked list (but you do know that the length is an even number).

 You could have one pointer pl (the fast pointer) move  every two elements for every one move that p2 makes.
 When pl hits the end of the linked list, p2 will be at the midpoint.
-Then, move pl back to the front and begin"weaving" the elements.
+Then, move pl back to the front and begin "weaving" the elements.
 On each iteration, p2 selects an element and inserts it after pl.

 ### Recursive  Problems